 - A project meeting the domestic content condition can earn 10 percent extra tax credit.
-To meet the domestic content condition a project has to do the following; use 100 percent U.S. steel and iron, use a specified percentage of its manufactured components using products made or mined in the U.S. - A project locating in an "energy community qualifies for an extra 10 credit."
+To meet the domestic content condition a project has to do the following: use 100 percent U.S. steel or iron, use a specified percentage of its manufactured components using products made or mined in the U.S. - A project locating in an "energy community qualifies for an extra 10 credit."
 An energy community is defined as a brownfield site, an area that has had significant employment in the fossil fuel industry or an area that has had a coal mine close or a coal-fired power plant retire. - A project locating in "an environmental justice community" qualifies for 10 percent extra tax credit.
-An environmental justice community is defined as a low-income community, Native American land, or a low-income economic development project or residential building - A project locating in a low-income economic development project or residential building is eligible for 20 percent extra tax credit. - These extra tax credits also apply to the production tax credits, except that for the production tax credits the 10 percent extra credit is calculated as a percentage of the underlying production tax credit.
+An environmental justice community is defined as a low-income community or Native American land. - A project locating in a low-income economic development project or residential building is eligible for a 20 percent extra tax credit. - These extra tax credits also apply to the production tax credits, except that for the production tax credits the 10 percent extra credit is calculated as a percentage of the underlying production tax credit.
 That is, as a percentage of the 1.5 cents/kWh (1993 dollars).